Short Link Analytics

 Top Countries

-The geographic breakdown shows which countries your clickers came from, ranked by click count.
-For each country, you will see:
+Which countries your clickers came from, ranked by click count:

 - Country name -- The full name of the country.

-- Click count -- How many clicks originated from that country.
+- Click count -- Clicks from that country.

-- Percentage -- The share of total clicks from that country.
+- Percentage -- Share of total clicks from that country.

-This data helps you understand the geographic reach of each specific link.
-A link shared in a global community will show a diverse country distribution, while a link shared in a local Facebook group may be concentrated in a single country.
+A link shared in a global community will show diverse countries, while one in a local Facebook group may be concentrated in a single country.

 Top Referrers

-The referrer breakdown shows which platforms and websites drove clicks to your short link.
-For each referrer, you will see:
+Which platforms and websites drove clicks to your short link:

-- Click count -- How many clicks came from that referrer.
+- Click count -- Clicks from that referrer.

-- Percentage -- The share of total clicks from that referrer.
+- Percentage -- Share of total clicks from that referrer.

-"Direct" traffic appears when no referrer information is available, which commonly happens with clicks from native mobile apps, messaging apps, or when someone types the short link URL directly into their browser.
+"Direct" traffic appears when no referrer is available -- common with native mobile apps, messaging apps, or direct URL entry.

-Pro Tip: If you share the same short link across multiple platforms, the referrer data will show you exactly which platform is driving the most clicks.
-Use this to focus your promotional efforts on the channels that deliver the best results.
+Pro Tip: Share the same short link across multiple platforms, then use referrer data to see which platform drives the most clicks and focus your efforts there.

 Selecting a Time Period

-- 7 days -- Shows click data from the last seven days.
-Use this to check the immediate impact of a recent share or campaign.
+- 7 days -- Check the immediate impact of a recent share or campaign.

 The time period selector in short link analytics with 7d, 30d, and 60d options